 The college was established by the Department of Education as a preparatory school for girls in 1927 and run by the Sisters of Mercy.
 Since its inception as a preparatory school in 1927 the college has nurtured many hundreds of fluent Irish speaking teachers from throughout the country.
 Following the ending of the preparatory school scheme in 1961 the Sisters of Mercy continued to run Coláiste Íde as an all-girls second level boarding school educating students through the medium of Irish for state examinations.
 Coláiste Íde now operates under the auspices of Cairde Choláiste Íde Teoranta, a limited company with charitable status which was set up by parents, past-pupils and friends in 1996.

-The college continues to provide a high standard of education to girls from all over Ireland.
 The only all Irish seven day boarding school for girls in existence in Ireland, Coláiste Íde’s ethos is grounded in the College Crest “Glaine Ár gCroí” or Purity of Heart.

 Aim of Coláiste Íde